nerves-project/nerves_system_br/README.md

 ### ag150_defconfig and alix_defconfig

+*UNSUPPORTED*

 These are 32-bit x86 platforms.
 The ag150 is Intel Atom-based and the Alix uses an AMD Geode CPU.
 Both are minimal system configurations that use Syslinux as the bootloader.

+If you need to run on an x86-based platform, please contact us about putting together a cross-compiler so that we can support it similar to other systems.

 ### nerves_camera_defconfig